-The Glock 19 is known for its boxy polymer and metal frame, mystical reliability, and concealability.
-In fact, it’s one of the best-concealed carry pistols and has become the go-to for the masses.
+The Glock 19 Review: What You Need to Know – The Glock 19 is known for its boxy polymer and metal frame, mystical reliability, and concealability.
+It’s one of the best-concealed carry pistols and has become the go-to for the masses.
 But is this firearm for you?
+I have fired countless firearms from countless gunmakers and decided now was the time to formally review the Glock 19.

 Glock 19 Review: What Makes This Gun Stand Out?